9 Great Achievements of Queen Victoria

 Survived Several Assassination Attempts

-Queen Victoria narrowly escaped a total of 8 plots by assassins to take her life.
+Queen Victoria narrowly escaped about 6 attempts by assassins to take her life.
 The Queen used to ride through the streets on a carriage which was not enclosed.
-The first attempt on her life was in 1840 when a young man in his teens opened fire on her when she was enjoying a ride with her husband close to Buckingham Palace.
+The first attempt on her life was in 1840 when a young man in his teens opened fire on her as she was enjoying a ride with her husband close to Buckingham Palace.
 Luckily enough, she was not hit by any bullet.
-The teenage shooter, by name Edward Oxford, was arrested by eyewitnesses.
+The teenage shooter, by name of Edward Oxford, was arrested by eyewitnesses.
 Psychiatric examinations on the attacker revealed that he was mentally deranged.
 The same was most likely true of all her future assailants.
 They were found to be unsound.
-This probably explains why they missed their shots at her.
+This probably explains why they dared pick up a weapon and aim at her majesty.
 As for Edward Oxford, he was released from a lunatic center and sent back to Australia.

 Redeveloped Buckingham Palace